cunybpl/nycet_pnp/src/content/guides/plants/steam-plant.md

 ## Evaluation of Energy Consumption

-The total energy consumption of a steam plant is the sum of the energy consumption of the components of each system: the fuel usage consumed by the boiler to satisfy the heating load of the building, and the electricity required by the burner fan motor, condensate pump and feedwater pump.
-Table 1 provides a summary of system component measurements and values needed to quantify the annual energy consumption and operating characteristics of the steam plant.
+The total energy consumption of a steam plant is the sum of the energy used by its individual components.
+This includes the fuel consumed by the boiler to meet the building’s heating load and the electricity required to operate the burner fan motor, condensate pump, and feedwater pump.
+Table 1 summarizes the system component measurements and values needed to quantify the annual energy consumption and operating characteristics of the steam plant.

 <div class="table-wrapper">
 <table>